-The Board must always have the collective knowledge of the financial and insurance market, business strategy, system of governance, financial and actuarial analysis, risk management and ORSA process, and the regulatory framework as requirements.
+The Board must always have the collective knowledge of the financial and insurance market, business strategy, system of governance, financial and actuarial analysis, risk management and ORSA process, and both existing and emerging regulatory frameworks.

 GasanMamo also documents the Code of Ethics and Conduct, which establishes the Company's core values and principles and sets the standards for behaviour in the Company.
 The Code equally applies to all individuals, including Board members, Senior Management, and staff.
 These principles seek to ensure that a culture of integrity is maintained throughout the organisation and promotes standards of ethical behaviour.
 All individuals are encouraged to promptly report any suspected irregularities or dishonesty.